 The Alumni Organization at Children’s Hospital of Philadelphia is a unique resource that allows residents, fellows and staff members to enhance their medical education.
 The group also works to strengthen relationships with CHOP alumni through networking events, ongoing education, and collaborative research.

-Celebrating Dr. Paul A. Offit as the 2021 Recipient of the Richard D. Wood Distinguished Alumni Award
+Celebrating Dr. William P. Potsic as the 2023 Recipient of the Richard D. Wood Distinguished Alumni Award

 The Alumni Organization is run by a Board of Directors who oversee the organization’s efforts to provide residents, fellows and staff members with unique resources to enhance their medical education.